ing-bank/baker/docs/sections/development-life-cycle/design-a-recipe.md

 Then, the desired actions can be modeled as `interactions`, in our case we are told that it exists a warehouse service which we need to call to reserve the items, but this might either succeed or fail.

+_Note: Notice that when using the reflection API, the Java interface or Scala trait that will represent your interaction must have a method named `apply`, this is the method that the reflection API will convert into Baker types/ingredients/events._

 ```scala tab="Scala"

 object Interactions {